lambdamatt/LUKS_dual_boot/README.md

 ## 43
 ![](images/43.png)

 update-grub is not finding the initrd images for the 5.4 kernel.
-Rather than forcing it to, we are going to expose the 18.04 install and run again so it sees it as a seperate OS
+Rather than forcing it to, we are going to expose the 18.04 install and run again so it sees it as a separate OS

 ## 44
 ![](images/44.png)